Nate Potter

-Nate Potter (born May 16, 1988) is an American football coach and former player who is currently the run game coordinator and tight ends coach at Boise State University and was previously the tight ends coach at Montana State University.
-He played college football for Boise State University and was recognized as an All-American.
-The Arizona Cardinals of the National Football League drafted him in the seventh round of the 2012 NFL Draft.
+Nate Potter (born May 16, 1988) is an American football coach and former player who is currently the co-offensive coordinator and tight ends coach for the Boise State Broncos.
+He played college football as an offensive tackle also for the Broncos, where he was recognized as a consensus All-American.
+He was selected in the seventh round of the 2012 NFL draft by the Arizona Cardinals.
 Potter appeared in 21 games over two seasons before the Cardinals released him at the end of the 2014 preseason, after which he began his college coaching career.

-Early years
+Early life

 Potter was born in Denver, Colorado.
 He attended Timberline High School in Boise and was a standout lineman for the Timberline Wolves high school football team.

 College career

 Potter attended Boise State University, where he played for the Boise State Broncos football team from 2008 to 2011.
 He grayshirted and later redshirted in 2007.
 In 2008, he started three games at left tackle and five games at right tackle for the Broncos.

 Potter earned ESPN's second-team Academic All-America honors on November 23, 2010.
 He earned first-team All-WAC honors for the second straight season following the 2010 season.
 In 2011, Potter was a consensus All-American.